 Other schools require prerequisite courses such as linear algebra, Python training, and several semesters of calculus.

-For example, Steven Institute of Technology requires a mathematical foundation course, four core courses, three concentration-focused courses, and either two electives or one thesis project.
+Steven Institute of Technology, for one, requires a mathematical foundation course, four core courses, three concentration-focused courses, and either two electives or one thesis project.

-Universities hone in on the many areas of AI and ML by encouraging students to choose a concentration.
-In some cases, you'll be asked to select a concentration by name with set courses.
+Universities home in on the many areas of AI and ML by encouraging students to choose a concentration.
+In some cases, you'll be asked to select a focus by name with set courses.
 In others, you can build a custom specialization around your elective courses.

-Johns Hopkins, for instance, asks that new students simply choose an applied track or a theoretical track for their core courses.
+Johns Hopkins, for example, asks new students simply to choose an applied track or a theoretical track for their core courses.
 Electives include topics like intelligent algorithms, cloud computing, robotics, and data visualization.

 Finding the right program for you is dependent on your professional goals.
-You could opt for a school with a famous research lab, such as Carnegie Mellon, and you could end up working on projects that attract employers after graduation.
+You could opt for a school like Carnegie Mellon, with a famous research lab in which you could end up working on projects that impress prospective employers.
 You also can choose a program geared toward part-time, online students to continue your career during your studies.
 Here are a few national favorites.